Cats – MicrochippingCats – MicrochippingDonateDonateVolunteerVolunteer

 Friday CLOSED

-The clinic is for people in receipt of a means tested benefit; this includes Income Based Job Seekers Allowance, Income Based Employment Support Allowance, Housing Benefit, Universal Credit and Working Tax Credit.
+The clinic is only for people in receipt of a means-tested benefit.
+This includes Income Based Job Seekers Allowance, Income Based Employment Support Allowance, Housing Benefit, Universal Credit and Working Tax Credit.
 Senior citizens in receipt of a State Pension are also eligible to use our services.

-We recognise that some of our neighbouring branches do not have RSPCA clinics, so we are prepared to see clients from outside our branch area (in our neighbouring branch areas).
-Hopefully this will help many more animals and their owners from the surrounding areas.
+We recognise that some of our neighbouring branches do not have RSPCA clinics and we are happy to see clients from neighbouring branch areas when our capacity allows.
+We hope that this will help many more animals and their owners.

-You can check as to whether you are inside our branch area on our postcode List & maps.
+You can check whether you are inside our branch area using our postcode List & maps.

 Postcode List & Maps